Everything You Need to Know About MDF Doors

 2. Refinement of Wood Chips

 Next, the fibers move to a drying area.
-Sometimes, the wood chips will be initially dried in a rotary predryer, but in any case, the chips will pass through tube dryers, which reduce the fibers’ moisture content to the levels needed.
-MDF manufacturing commonly uses single-stage or multiple-stage tube drying systems.
+Sometimes, the wood chips will be initially dried in a rotary predryer, but in any case, the chips will pass through tube dryers, which reduces the wood fibers’ moisture content to the levels needed.
+MDF door manufacturing commonly uses single-stage or multiple-stage tube drying systems.
 The tube dryers with multiple stages have a main tube dryer and a second-stage tube dryer separated by a cyclonic collector or another emission point.
 The heat in tube dryers is generally provided by natural gas, distillate oil, propane or by indirect heating.

-The fibers then move into the blending area, although the order of the drying and blending operations will depend on which method is used to blend the fibers with resins and other types of additives.
+The wood fibers then move into the blending area, although the order of the drying and blending operations will depend on which method is used to blend the fibers with resins and other types of additives.

 The resins most commonly used when manufacturing MDF are urea-formaldehyde, although melamine resins, isocyanates and phenolic resins are used as well.
 Certain facilities will inject resin formulations in a short-retention blender, although the majority of plants inject resins into blowline systems.

 If a resin is injected into a separate blender, the fibers are dried and separated from the stream of gas first using a fiber recovery cyclone, after which they travel into the blender.
-These fibers are subsequently mixed with wax, resin and other additives, after which they travel to a dry storage container.
+These wood fibers are subsequently mixed with wax, resin and other additives, after which they travel to a dry storage container.